fedota/fl-coordinator/README.md

-# FL Coordinator
+# Coordinator
 Master Aggregator and Coordinator (MAC) for the Federated Learning system

 ## Overview
-Fl Coordinator has the following responsibilities
+Coordinator has the following responsibilities
-- Work with selectors to determine whether the required client count for starting the round has been reached.
+- Work with Selectors to determine whether the required client count for starting the round has been reached.
-- Give the signal for selectors to go ahead with Configuration stage in federated learning
+- Give the signal for Selectors to go ahead with Configuration stage in federated learning
-- After selectors have completed aggregation of weights from their respective client (Reporting stage) the coordinator will perform the final aggregation and update the weights of the global model
+- After Selectors have completed aggregation of weights from their respective client (Reporting stage) the coordinator will perform the final aggregation and update the weights of the global model
-- Inform status of the round to the webserver
+- Inform status of the round to the Webserver

 It has access to the following contents in the shared directory (more information: [fedota-infra](https://github.com/fedota/fedota-infra))
 ```